doilio/doilio/README.md

 Check out [DC Characters](https://play.google.com/store/apps/details?id=com.dccharacters.android) - An app that shows a list of DC Characters ordered by Name, where you can view details of a certain character including appearance, power stats, biography, and affiliations.

-I'm currently working on an App that shows a list of popular Movies and Series and their respective details.
-The list if fetched from TMDB.
+I'm currently working on an App that helps you find the best rated and most popular movies and series to watch.
-Also working on improving my App [Cularte-Playstore](https://play.google.com/store/apps/details?id=com.doiliomatsinhe.cularte) an app to generate more awareness for Mozambican Artists.
-You can check out a few artists here [Cularte-Instagram](https://www.instagram.com/culartemz/).
+Download and test it here [Dowy](https://play.google.com/store/apps/details?id=com.dowy.android) View the source code here [Repo](https://github.com/doilio/My-Movies)

 In 2019 I was awarded a Google Scholarship in partnership with Andela and Pluralsight where I ended up becoming a mentor.
 Months later took the 8h exam and became an [Associate Android Developer](https://www.credential.net/4b207fa7-e080-4493-8e1f-5794a2cf6a18).